tomsasani/bxd_mutator_manuscript/README.md

 ```

 This will produce plots from every main and supplementary figure in the manuscript, accessible in the `plots/` directory.

+### How to generate all raw data

+#### What steps are involved?

+1) Download mm10 reference assemblies for each chromosome.
+2) Download phastCons 60-way placental mammal WIG files for each chromosome, and convert to BED format.
+3) Use an HMM to identify D2 and B6 haplotype tracts in each BXD.
+4) Determine the 3-mer nucleotide composition of D2 and B6 haplotypes in each BXD.
+5) Identify singletons in each BXD.
+6) Identify "fixed" variants in D2 that we'll use for conservation score comparisons.
+7) Get genotypes of every BXD at each of ~7,000 markers we'll use for QTL mapping.

 To generate all of the **raw data in the manuscript**, it's highly recommended that you run the following on a machine with the ability to run many simultaneous processes, and with at least 100 Gbp of free space in the working directory.